kubernetes-hy/kubernetes-hy.github.io/data/index.md

 Course details and starting instructions can be found in [part 0](/part-0).

 Registration is only required for ECTS credits.
 The certificate does not require registration or separate sign up.
-For ECTS credits (Finnish / Open Universitstudents) the registration is after you've completed part 2 and there will be a link at the end of the part.
+For ECTS credits (Finnish / Open University students) the registration is after you've completed part 2 and there will be a link at the end of the part.

 You should also read the [courses.helsinki.fi page](https://courses.helsinki.fi/en/aytkt21027en/135660523).
 This page also includes information about target group, enrolment instructions, recommended reading and most importantly **deadlines**.